sivalingapandian/AWS_Infrastructure/Readme.md

     secret_key= "your secret key"

     application= "your docker image name with version if needed"

+    application_name= "your application name, this will be name of the docker process"

+    key_name= "your aws key pair to access using ssh"

+    aws_access_key_file_name= "access key file location, please place "
     ```

 2. Run plan to view order of infrastructure execution